 The consequences of bullying for victims are significant, and can include absenteeism and early retirement from the workplace and much more serious mental health issues such as depression, anxiety, panic attacks and suicidal ideation.

-A recent study undertaken by Dr Helena Cooper-Thomas, a senior lecturer in psychology at the University of Auckland has found that mere exposure to bullying as a witness or co-worker is also associated with negative outcomes for individuals and organisations.
+A study undertaken by Dr Helena Cooper-Thomas, a senior lecturer in psychology at the University of Auckland has found that mere exposure to bullying as a witness or co-worker is also associated with negative outcomes for individuals and organisations.
 The study, involving over 1,700 workers across 36 organisations in New Zealand found that individuals who observe bullying, which was a staggering 10 percent of those surveyed, had lower well-being and negative perceptions of the work environment.

 Research conducted in Australia by The Labour Council of New South Wales showed that the situation in Australia may be worse.
 Its survey of 840 workers found that 74 per cent of respondents had been the victims of workplace bullying and 56 per cent were aware of systemic bullying at their workplace.